sahabpardaz/abrane/README.md

 ## Getting Started
 ### Connecting to Abrane
 You can connect to Abrane using a VPN connection.
-Create a VPN connection with the L2TP as the protocol and provided credentials to "abrane.ir".
-To test your setup ping check-ping.your-name.abrane.ir.
-For your convinice, please set your search domain to your-name.abrane.ir on this connection.
+Create a VPN connection with the L2TP as the protocol and provided credentials to "demo.abrane.ir".
+To test your setup ping check-ping.your-domain-name.abrane.ir.
+For your convinice, please set your search domain to your-domain-name.abrane.ir on this connection.
 You must now be able to ping check-ping with success.
 In the reset of this guide we assume such a setup or else append your-name.abrane.ir to the hostnames.

 Note: After connecting to Abrane, your machine must be able to route 172.{16,17,18}.0.0/16 traffic through the VPN.
 If you have a different setup (e.g. a docker or vm bridge interface on these subnets) please correct your routing rules.